causaly/array-fp-utils/.changeset/big-students-jam.md

 'array-fp-utils': minor
 ---

-Add isEqualSet() function to determine whether an array contains the same set of items with another array.
+Add isSameValueSet() function to determine whether an array contains the same set of values with another array.